Dr. Tamara Zach

 By Dr. Tamara Zach MD — May 20, 2026

-When a child experiences unexplained headaches, seizures, developmental delays, or other neurological symptoms, parents often feel overwhelmed and unsure where to turn.
-Pediatric neurology is a specialized field focused entirely on diagnosing and treating disorders of the brain, spine, and nervous system in children — from newborns through young adults.
-For families across the Phoenix metro area, understanding what a pediatric neurologist does, when to seek care, and what resources are available locally can make all the difference in getting children the help they need early.
+A child with unexplained headaches, seizures, developmental delays, or other neurological symptoms leaves most parents unsure where to turn.
+Pediatric neurology covers disorders of the brain, spine, and nervous system in children, from newborns through young adults.
+Knowing what a pediatric neurologist does, when to seek care, and what local resources exist helps Phoenix families get their kids help earlier.

-At Rose Medical Pavilion, Dr. Tamara Zach MD brings board-certified expertise in child neurology to the Phoenix community, offering families compassionate, evidence-based care close to home.
+At Rose Medical Pavilion, Dr. Tamara Zach MD is board-certified in child neurology and treats families across the Phoenix area.

-• Seizures and epilepsy — one of the most frequent reasons for pediatric neurology referrals
+• Seizures and epilepsy, the most frequent reason for referrals

-• Developmental delays — including speech, motor, and cognitive milestones that fall behind
+• Developmental delays in speech, motor skills, or cognitive milestones

 • Attention and learning difficulties with a suspected neurological basis